-Marrakech Airport does not have a great reputation when it comes to its airport lounges, but there is one good Priority Pass lounge which can also be used by British Airways Business Class passengers at Marrakech Menara Airport.
+Marrakech Airport does not have a great reputation when it comes to its airport lounges, but there is one good Priority Pass lounge that can also be used by British Airways Business Class passengers at Marrakech Menara Airport.

 Once you arrive in Marrakech, we have reviewed the best hotel executive club lounges in Marrakech and the best luxury hotels in Marrakech.
 Wherever you decide to stay, in Morocco or elsewhere, book via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels including the Four Seasons, Hyatt, Ritz Carlton, Marriott, InterContinental, and more.